 To get to the mobile Domain Overview, query a domain in the main search bar and select the mobile icon next to the domain name at the top of the report (see below).
-Mobile data is available in select databases.
-For a real-time look at what databases are available, visit our statistics page.
-If you want to track mobile rankings in a country where we do not have a full mobile database, you can set up a Position Tracking campaign under Projects.
+For a real-time look at what mobile databases are available, visit our statistics page.
+If you want to track mobile rankings in a country where we do not have a full mobile database, you can set up a Position Tracking campaign in your Projects.

 Search Performance and Trend